How to Toast Pine Nuts (4 quick, easy methods!)

 How to store toasted pine nuts

-Like I said above, it’s best to just toast pine nuts before serving.
+As I mentioned earlier, it’s best to toast the pine nuts before serving.

 If you have some left over, let them cool completely and then place them in an airtight container.
-If using within about a week, you can store them at room temp.
+If using within about a week, you can store them at room temperature.

 So that’s about it!
 If you make these roasted pine nuts, I’d love for you to leave a comment below.
-And you know I want to see them!
-Just snap a pic 📸 and tag #texanerin so I can easily find them.
+Thanks. :)

 Ingredients